prideout/layout-viewer/rust/README.md

 them to SVG format.
 The library can be used both natively and as a WebAssembly module.

-## Features
+## Not implemented

-- Parse GDSII binary files
-- Generate SVG output
-- Display layout statistics (cell count, polygons, paths, references)
-- WebAssembly support for browser-based usage
+- Arefs are ignored (but we might fix this)
+- Magnification is ignored.
+- Text, Nodes, and Boxes are ignored.

 ## Dev usage